 Two of the three cheapest pet insurance policies available for cats - from Animal Friends and Purely Pets - are "Accident Only".
 This means that they only pay out if your cat needs vet treatment because of an accident, and won't cover the costs of vet bills for illnesses and medical conditions.

-The second cheapest policy, "Economy" pet insurance from Direct Line, will pay out if your cat needs to go to the vet because of a medical condition.
+Direct Line's Essential, will pay out if your cat needs to go to the vet because of a medical condition.
 However, the amount you can claim is capped at £4,000 per year.
 You have the choice between £80 or £160 excess per claim.

 If you'd like to find out more about the cream of cat insurance policies, why not read our article Best Pet Insurance for Cats?